In this episode of our series “The World’s Most Interesting People,” I sat down with Dr. Paul Zak..

 What exactly is a neuroeconomist?
 What do you do?

-Dr. Zak loves studying people and in his research, he measures brain activity when someone makes decisions.
-These can be decisions about ourselves, money, other people and additional external influences.
+Dr. Zak loves studying people.
+In his research, he measures brain activity when people make decisions.
+These can be decisions about ourselves, money, other people or other situations.

 He really wanted to know: Why are people weird and where does this weirdness come from?

-Everything from our external environment to our memories to the people around us shape our unique weirdness, and there’s actually a high variation in the “weirdness” trait.
+Everything, from our external environment to our memories to the people around us, shapes our unique weirdness, and there’s actually a high variation in the “weirdness” trait.
 We think we’re normal, and our neighbor across the street is strange, but what do they think about us?

 I originally discovered Dr. Zak’s work on my quest for learning more about oxytocin.
-He’s also featured in my book, Captivate.
+He’s also featured in my book, Captivate: The Science of Succeeding with People.

 The Oxytocin Odyssey